Koji Suzuki

-Koji Suzuki (鈴木 光司, Suzuki Kōji) is a Japanese writer, who was born in Hamamatsu and lives in Tokyo.
-Suzuki is the author of the Ring novels, which have been adapted into other formats, including films, manga, TV series, and video games.
-He has written several books on the subject of fatherhood.
-His hobbies include traveling, motorcycling, as well as sailing.
+Koji Suzuki (鈴木 光司, Suzuki Kōji) was a Japanese writer, who was born in Hamamatsu and lived in Tokyo.
+Suzuki was the author of the Ring novels, which have been adapted into other formats, including films, manga, television series, and video games.
+He wrote several books on the subject of fatherhood.
+His hobbies included traveling, motorcycling, as well as sailing.

+He graduated from Keio University before debuting as a novelist.
+Koji Suzuki died in Tokyo on May 8, 2026, at the age of 68.